Flotomate/product_docs/source/change-management/cm-bulk-update.rst

 The product allows Technicians to change details of multiple Changes at once.

-To perform Bulk Update:
+To perform Bulk Update, a technician:

--  Go to the :doc:`List View <change-list-view>`.
+-  Goes to the :doc:`List View <change-list-view>`.

--  Select more than one Changes.
+-  Selects more than one Change.

 -  The **Bulk Update** button appears above the list area.
-Click on **Bulk Update** and a dialog box opens.
+He clicks on **Bulk Update** and a dialog box opens.

     .. _cmf-60: